acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 Our real-time web pages will alert us and the Lead System Engineer will call us.
 We need to:

-* Send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr)
+* Send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr).
+If it is off-hours, call Peter and Bob.
-* Send an email to ``sot_red_alert`` announcing a telecon to brief the FOT, SOT, and FDs on the diagnosis and the plan to develop a CAP to recover.
+* Send an email to ``sot_red_alert`` announcing that the ACIS team is aware of the DPA-B shutdown and is investigating, and that a telecon will be called when more information is available.
-* Contact the GOT Duty Officer to inform that we need the dump data as soon as possible and to email or call when the dump file is available.
+* Contact the GOT Duty Officer to inform that we need the dump data as soon as possible and to email or call us when the dump file is available.
 * Process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the shutdown.
 We want to know if a new occurrence looks just like the single previous occurrence.
 If yes, it should appear as if in one frame the DPA-B turned off.